Hilary R. W. Johnson

-Hilary Richard Wright Johnson (June 1, 1837 – 1901) served as the 11th president of Liberia from 1884 to 1892.
+Hilary Richard Wright Johnson (June 1, 1837 – February 28, 1901) served as the 11th president of Liberia from 1884 to 1892.
 He was elected four times.
 He was the first Liberian president to be born in Africa.
-He had served as Secretary of State before his presidency, in the administration of Edward James Roye.
+He had served three times as Secretary of State and once as Secretary of the Interior prior to becoming president.

 Early life and education

 Of Americo-Liberian ancestry, Johnson was born in Monrovia in the colony.
 His parents were Elijah Johnson, one of the original African-American settlers who founded the colony at Cape Mesurado, and his second wife Rachel Wright (b.
 1798), another early settler.
 Johnson was educated in the colony at Alexander High School and later taught at Liberia College, with his later political adversary, Edward Wilmot Blyden.

 Marriage and career

 After establishing his career, Johnson married and had a family.
-His son Frederick Eugene Richelieu Johnson, known as Frederick E.R.
-Johnson, became an attorney and a Chief Justice of the country, serving 1929–1933.
+His son Frederick Eugene Richelieu Johnson, known as Frederick E. R. Johnson, became an attorney and a Chief Justice of the country, serving 1929–1933.

 Johnson became politically active.
-He was appointed as Secretary of State by President Edward James Roye, an African-American who had emigrated to Liberia the year before independence in 1847.
+He was appointed Secretary of State by President Edward James Roye, an African-American who had emigrated to Liberia the year before independence in 1847.

 In 1884 Johnson was nominated by both the Republican Party and True Whig parties, Johnson ran unopposed in his first election.
 After his victory, he declared himself a True Whig.
 He was the first Liberian president to have been born on the African continent.

-Their endorsement of Johnson by these two political parties — which generally represented opposite sides of the color divide within the ethnic Americo-Liberian community— signaled a truce regarding colorism.
+The endorsement of Johnson by these two political parties—which generally represented opposite sides of the color divide within the Americo-Liberian community—signaled a truce regarding colorism.
 There had been tensions between the mixed-race or mulatto settlers and those of darker skin, who had less obvious European ancestry, if any.
 The community worked together to concentrate their political power and economic wealth in the country.